Revival of the Hebrew language: Mandate period (1919–1948)

 After World War I, when Palestine came under British rule, first under the Occupied Enemy Territory Administration and then under the Mandate for Palestine, Hebrew continued to develop as the main language of the Yishuv, or Jewish population of Palestine.
 It was legislated under the Mandate that English, Hebrew, and Arabic would be the official spoken languages of Palestine.
 In 1919, a centralized Jewish school system in which the language of instruction was Hebrew was established.
-As the Yishuv grew, the immigrants arriving from the diaspora did not speak Hebrew as a mother tongue, and learned it as a second language either prior to their immigration or in Palestine, while their children picked up Hebrew as their native language.
+As the Yishuv grew, adult immigrants arriving from the diaspora did not speak Hebrew as a mother tongue and learned it as a second language either prior to their immigration or in Palestine, while their children picked up Hebrew as their native language.
 At this time, the use of Hebrew as the lingua franca of the Yishuv was already a fait accompli, and the revival process was no longer a process of creation, but a process of expansion.
 In Tel Aviv, the Battalion of the Defenders of the Language was established, which worked to enforce Hebrew use.
 Jews who were overheard speaking other languages on the street were admonished: "Jew, speak Hebrew" (יהודי, דבר עברית), or, more alliteratively, "Hebrew [man], speak Hebrew" (עברי, דבר עברית) was a campaign initiated by Ben-Yehuda's son, Itamar Ben-Avi.

 The Academy of Hebrew Language focused on the structure and the spelling of Hebrew and prompted the issues about the further expansion of the use of Hebrew in Mandatory Palestine.
 The Academy worked with the Language College to publish the Ben-Sira in a scientific form.

 The 1922 census of Palestine lists 80,396 Hebrew speakers in Mandatory Palestine (829 in the Southern District, 60,326 in Jerusalem-Jaffa, 706 in Samaria, and 18,625 in the Northern District), including 65,447 in municipal areas (32,341 in Jerusalem, 19,498 in Jaffa, 5,683 in Haifa, 44 in Gaza, 425 in Hebron, 15 in Nablus, 2,937 in Safad, 6 in Lydda, 43 in Nazareth, 27 in Ramleh, 4,280 in Tiberias, 13 in Acre, 21 in Tulkarem, 7 in Ramallah, 2 in Jenin, 86 in Beersheba, and 13 in Baisan).